lambdatestsupport/https-github.com-deepanshusr-smartui-Java/README.md

 ## Run Your First Test

->**Test Scenario**: The sample [TestNGTodo1.java](https://github.com/LambdaTest/Java-TestNG-Selenium/blob/master/src/test/java/com/lambdatest/TestNGTodo1.java) tests a sample to-do list app by marking couple items as done, adding a new item to the list and finally displaying the count of pending items as output.
+>**Test Scenario**: The sample [TestNGTodo1.java](https://github.com/LambdaTest/smartui-Java/visualui.java) tests a sample website and takes the screenshot of the website in a particular build.

 ### Configuring Your Test Capabilities